ramyasathiya/EX-08-Restful-and-Soap-Installation-Overview/README.md

 To create a simple RESTful API built with Flask that adds two numbers using GET or POST requests.
 It can handle both JSON and URL parameters to perform addition.

-# Addition API with Flask - README
+# Addition API with Flask

 This is a simple RESTful API built with Flask that adds two numbers using GET or POST requests.
 It can handle both JSON and URL parameters to perform addition.